The profile of the Higgs boson -- status and prospects: Higgs boson production and decays at the LHC

 Since the announcement of the discovery the available $pp$ collsion data have been significantly increased during the second data-taking period (Run 2) between 2015 and 2018.
 In total, data corresponding to an integrated luminosity of about 140~$\fbs$ could be recorded by each of the experiments at the increased centre-of-mass energy of 13~TeV.
 The collection of this large dataset is due to the sensational performance of the LHC, well beyond expectations, as well as due to the excellent performance of the experiments in terms of data-taking efficiency and data quality.
 Overall, the combination of the performance of the LHC machine, the detectors and the GRID computing have proven to be a terrific success story.

-The higher rate of collisions as well as the increased cross sections for Higgs boson production at 13~TeV led to a large sample of recorded Higgs boson decays, 30 times larger than at the time of its discovery, which represents a unique sample to study the properties of this particle in greater detail and with increased precision.
-The amazing difference at the level of the reconstructed Higgs boson signal can be seen in Fig.~\ref{fig:higgs-4l-run1-run2}, where distributions of the invariant mass of the selected four-lepton final states are shown at the time of discovery and after including the complete Run-2 data.
-While at times of discovery the three channels mentioned above had to be combined to reach a statistical significance of 5$\sigma$, clear signals are now established in each of these bosonic decay modes.
+The higher rate of collisions as well as the increased cross-sections for Higgs boson production at 13~TeV led to a large sample of recorded Higgs boson decays, 30 times larger than at the time of its discovery, which represents a unique sample to study the properties of this particle in greater detail and with increased precision.
+The amazing difference at the level of the reconstructed Higgs boson signal can be seen in Fig.~\ref{fig:higgs-4l-run1-run2}, where distributions of the invariant mass of the selected four-lepton final states are shown at the time of discovery and for the complete Run-2 data.
+While at times of the discovery the three channels mentioned above had to be combined to reach a statistical significance of 5$\sigma$, clear signals are now established in each of these bosonic decay modes.
 In Figure~\ref{fig:higgs-bosons-run2} the reconstructed di-photon invariant mass \cite{CMS:2022wpo} and the reconstructed transverse mass \cite{ATLAS:2022ooq} are shown for selected events in the $\hgg$ and $\hwwssll$ decays modes for the CMS and ATLAS experiments, respectively.
+The transverse mass is defined as $m_T = \sqrt{2 \ p_T^{\ell \ell} \ E_T^{\rm{miss}} \ ( 1 - \cos{\Delta \phi}) }$, where $p_T^{\ell \ell} $ represents the transverse momentum of the di-lepton system, $E_T^{\rm{miss}}$ is the missing transverse energy, and $\Delta \phi$ is the azimuthal separation between the directions of the di-lepton system and the missing transverse energy.
 In each of these channels, the signal significance exceeds clearly the 5$\sigma$ threshold.
-Also attempts have been made to separate the different production processes by exploiting additional signatures in the final states, such as forward jets for VBF production or additional leptons for $WH$ and $ZH$ production.
-Both experiments have meanwhile established signals for the four major production modes ($ggF$, VBF, $WH$ and $ZH$, and $\ttbar H$ production) via decays in bosonic channels.
-They play an important role in the determination of Higgs boson couplings to the SM particles, as discussed below.
+By exploiting additional signatures in the final states, such as forward jets for VBF production or additional leptons for $WH$ and $ZH$ production the different production processes can also be separated.
+Both experiments have meanwhile established signals for the four major production modes ($ggF$, VBF, $WH$ and $ZH$, and $\ttbar H$ production) via decays in bosonic and fermionic (see below) channels.
+The separation in different production and decay modes plays an important role in the determination of Higgs boson couplings to the SM particles, as discussed below.